k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/05_custom_ws.md

 ## Invoking Custom APIs

-The custom web services are exposed in a similar pattern to the built-in web services:
+The custom-built web services are exposed in a similar pattern to the built-in web services:

 `/api/[VERSION_NO]/<web-service name>[?<parameters>&format=<FORMAT>&graphitProfiler=true]`